 -1 Inapplicable

 60 Complete with RU member

 61 Complete with proxyall RU members deceased

 62 Complete with proxyall RU members institutionalized or deceased

 63 Complete with proxy, other

 70 Entire RU merged with other RU

 71 Re-enumeration complete, no eligible RU member, Ineligible RU

 72 RU institutionalized in prior round; still institutionalized

-81 Entire RU deceased before 1/1/97
+81 Entire RU deceased before 1/1/98

-82 Entire RU is in military BEFORE 1/1/97
+82 Entire RU is in military before 1/1/98

-83 RU institutionalized before 1/1/97
+83 RU institutionalized before 1/1/98

-84 Entire RU left U.S. before 1/1/97
+84 Entire RU left U.S. before 1/1/98

-85 RU ineligible before 1/1/97, multi-reason
+85 RU ineligible before 1/1/98, multi-reason

-86 RU ineligible, non-key NHIS study
+86 RU ineligible, Non-Key NHIS study

 87 Language Barrier

 88 Unavailable during field period

 89 Too ill, No proxy

 90 Physical/Mental incompetent, No proxy

 91 Final Refusal

 92 Final Breakoff

 93 Unable to locate

-94 Entire RU is military or left U.S. AFTER 1/1/97
+94 Entire RU is military or left U.S. after 1/1/98

-95 RU member institutionalized after 1/1/97, No proxy
+95 RU member institutionalized after 1/1/98, No proxy

-96 RU member deceased after 1/1/97, No proxy
+96 RU member deceased after 1/1/98, No proxy

 97 Re-enumeration complete, no RU member, Non-Response

 98 RU moved too far away to interview

 99 Final other Non-Response

 Standard, or primary RUs are the original RUs from NHIS.
-All primary RUs are classified as standard RUs.
 A new RU is one created when members of the household leave the primary RU and are followed according to the rules of the survey.
-A student RU is an unmarried college student (under 24 years of age) that is considered a usual member of the household (but was living away from home while going to school) and was treated as a Reporting Unit (RU) separate from their parents RU for the purpose of data collection.
-RUCLAS97 was set based on the RUCLASS values from Rounds 3/1, 4/2, and 5/3.
-If the person was present in the responding RU in Round 5/3, then RUCLAS97 was set to RUCLAS53.
-If the person was not present in a responding RU in Round 5/3, but was present in Round 4/2, then RUCLAS97 was set to RUCLAS97 was set to RUCLAS91.
-If the person was not linked to a responding RU during any round then RUCLAS97 was set to -9.
+A student RU is an unmarried college student (under 24 years of age) who is considered a usual member of the household, but was living away from home while going to school, and was treated as a Reporting Unit (RU) separate from his or her parents' RU for the purpose of data collection.
+RUCLAS98 was set based on the RUCLASS values from Rounds 3/1, 4/2, and 5/3.
+If the person was present in the responding RU in Round 5/3, then RUCLAS98 was set to RUCLAS53.
+If the person was not present in a responding RU in Round 5/3, but was present in Round 4/2, then RUCLAS98 was set to RUCLAS42.
+If the person was not present in either Rounds 4/2 or 5/3, but was present in Round 3/1, then RUCLAS98 was set to RUCLAS31.
+If the person was not linked to a responding RU during any round, then RUCLAS98 was set to -9.